-The SFDA's first animal feed law, drafted by the Executive Department of Animal Feed, was approved by the Saudi government in early 2014.
+The SFDA's animal feed law, drafted by the Executive Department of Animal Feed, was approved by the Saudi government in early 2014.
 The department is currently working on drafting its comprehensive by-laws to commence implementation.
-The SFDA's final draft on Saudi Arabia's first-ever national food laws is currently waiting for the government's approval for implementation and it is expected to be endorsed before the end of 2014.
+The SFDA's final draft on Saudi Arabia's national food laws was approved by the Saudi government at the end of 2014.